jpaldi91/fc3.0-01docker/README.md

 So, in order to make sure if something can be passed as argument when creating a container, we can check out the Dockerfile of the image being used.
 If you don't have the Dockerfile locally, the container registry (e.g. DockerHub) would be a great place to start your search.

 💡 **Note:** It is common to make a `.sh` file to be set as the entrypoint of a Dockerfile.
-In these cases, if something is required to be passed as an argument to that entrypoint or something else run besides it, the `.sh` file must end with `exec "$@"`.
+In these cases, if something is required to be passed as an argument to that entrypoint or something else to run besides it, the `.sh` file must end with `exec "$@"`.
 More explanation can be found [here](https://unix.stackexchange.com/questions/466999/what-does-exec-do) and [also here](https://stackoverflow.com/questions/39082768/what-does-set-e-and-exec-do-for-docker-entrypoint-scripts).

 ## Publishing an image on DockerHub